-The Saske Screening Center for inborn errors of metabolism
+The Saske Screening Centre for inborn errors of metabolism

-The Saske Screening Center is a laboratory specialized in screening for inborn errors of metabolism.
-Saske analyzes the screening blood samples of all newborn babies in Finland.
+The Saske Screening Centre is a laboratory specialized in screening for inborn errors of metabolism.
+Saske analyses the screening blood samples of all newborn babies in Finland.

 It is highly recommended that all newborn babies are screened for inborn errors of metabolism.
 The purpose of screening is to identify treatable serious congenital disease.
 About one baby out of every 3000 babies has some screenable disease.
 Immediate treatment is necessary to prevent the child from becoming permanently impaired or even from dying.